 In Search of Dracula is a documentary based on the non-fiction book In Search of Dracula: The History of Dracula and Vampires (1972) by Radu Florescu and Raymond McNally.
 Florescu, a Romanian expatriate who fled the country at the outbreak of World War II, and the American-born McNally were professors at Boston College.
 The two combined to research the background of Bram Stoker’s Dracula (1897) and in particular Vlad the Impaler from whom Stoker took inspiration and the name Dracula.
 Knowledge of Vlad the Impaler as the inspiration for Dracula is widespread today but all of this can be traced back to McNally and Florescu.
 In their book, they examine Stoker’s inspirations, travel to Transylvania and visit the locations (finding they are not much like they are described in the book) and then dig into the history of Vlad the Impaler.

 In Search of Dracula is a documentary based on Florescu and McNally’s book.
-(In an oddly insulting way, given that they laid down all the material and proved generous interview subjects elsewhere throughout their lives, neither appear in the film), On the other hand, the film does boast the presence of Christopher Lee who not only narrates the film but plays Dracula in several scenes.
+(In an oddly insulting way, given that they laid down all the material and proved generous interview subjects elsewhere throughout their lives, neither appear in the film).
+On the other hand, the film does boast the presence of Christopher Lee who not only narrates the film but plays Dracula in several scenes.
 Lee also appears as Vlad Tepes in the historical recreation scenes where we get the fascinating novelty of seeing him outfitted in costume to resemble the historical portraits of Vlad.
 The film was originally made for Swedish tv but more scenes were filmed to pad it out to feature-length for theatrical release.